Morning wood can occur due to sexual stimulation. But it can also occur due to other natural processes in the body, including hormone shifts.

-Morning wood, or as it’s formally known, nocturnal penile tumescence (NPT), is a common occurrence for many boys and men.
-From time to time, men may wake up with an erect penis.
+Morning wood — or as it’s formally known, nocturnal penile tumescence (NPT) — is a common occurrence for many people.
+From time to time, you may wake up with an erect penis.
 This is most common in younger men, although men of all ages may experience NPT.

-Many people assume a morning erection is a sign of sexual stimulation, however this isn’t always the case.
+Many people assume a morning erection is a sign of sexual stimulation.
+However, this is not always the case.
 Morning wood is likely the response your body has to one of several natural occurrences.

-The cause of NPT is likely multifactorial.
-Doctors have a few theories that help explain why men wake up with an erect penis from time to time, but none of these theories are supported by concrete, medical evidence.
-These theories include:
+The cause of NPT is likely dependent on many factors.
+Doctors have a few theories that help explain why people wake up with an erect penis from time to time, but none of these theories are supported by concrete, medical evidence.

-Men may experience an erection three to five times each night.
-Unrelated to what’s in your dreams, NPT can last up to and even longer than 30 minutes.
-Some men may experience an erection as long as two hours during their sleep.
+You may experience an erection three to five times each night.
+Unrelated to what’s in your dreams, NPT can last longer than 30 minutes.
+Some men may experience an erection for as long as 2 hours during their sleep.
 Most erections will ease within a few minutes of waking up.

 Having an erect penis when you wake is an indicator of healthy blood and nerve supply to the penis.
 The presence of NPT also likely indicates that you’re physically capable of getting and maintaining an erection while awake.